Fundraising for Coronavirus Relief: How You Can Help the Fight

 The only thing that’s certain at this point about the coronavirus (COVID-19) is that it’s a respiratory infection that can be transmitted from person to person.
 Aside from this, scientists are still uncovering other factors about the disease and its spread.
 For this reason, it’s important to rely on the advice of medical experts and be wary of misinformation that is circulating, such as unproven cures and ways to fight the disease.

-To get coronavirus facts, the Centers for Disease Control and Prevention (CDC) is a great place to start.
+To get the latest news and facts on the coronavirus, the Centers for Disease Control and Prevention (CDC) is a great place to start.
 As of today, the CDC has provided numerous resources with ever-evolving information about the disease, and even steps to prevent the illness.
-It’s also good to remember basic tips on cleanliness that can reduce your risk of contracting the disease, such as washing your hands often, not touching your face, and staying away from crowded events or areas.
+It’s also good to remember basic tips on personal cleanliness that can reduce your risk of contracting the disease, such as washing your hands often, not touching your face, and practicing social distancing.

 If you want to take added steps to prevent your risk of exposure, look to the CDC’s travel notices, which include information about high-risk regions.
 Once you ensure you’re taking the necessary steps to reduce your own risk, consider helping others that may not have as many options.